2012 was good to us.

 "Hold on!" he said.
 He ran to a nearby boat and jumped on board, then reappeared.
 "For you.
 Levrek!
 We just brought them in," he said, extending his chapped red hand.
 It held three fish.

 Oh no, we couldn't possibly, we told him.
 And we couldn't.
 We didn't have a kitchen.
-But he insisted -- "Just take them to a manggal (the outdoor barbecue joints that line stretches of the eastern Black Sea coast) and cook them there!" the fishermen said -- and we relented.
+But he insisted -- "Just take them to a manggal (the outdoor barbecue joints that line stretches of the eastern Black Sea coast) and cook them there!" the fisherman said -- and we relented.

 We thought he would just plop the fish, whole, in a plastic bag.
 And that would have been enough, more than enough.
 Instead he proceeded to clean them.

-The fisherman hauled a jug of water from the galley and filled an aluminum tub, then placed a wooden board on the ship's railing.
+He hauled a jug of water from the galley and filled an aluminum tub, then placed a wooden board on the ship's railing.
 He scaled, gutted and filleted the levrek with more care and precision than I have ever seen a fishmonger or cook display anywhere, ever.
 Everytime he plunged his hands into the tub I shivered, imagining how cold the water was.

 We chatted while he worked the fish.
 He was from Persembe, a small town up the coast.
 Yes, fishing is hard work, but he likes it, he told us.
 "I like to be on the water."
 The anchovies were late this year, he said, and it would be a small catch.
 No one knows why.
 But the season's ongoing bonito haul was epic.

-After not too long, ten minutes maybe, he handed us a plastic bag of beautiful levrek fillets, explaining that he had them crosswise so that they would cook faster and more evenly on the grill.
+After not too long, ten minutes maybe, he handed us a plastic bag of beautiful levrek fillets, explaining that he had cut them crosswise so that they would cook faster and more evenly on the grill.
 Then he rejoined his mates over the net, and we said good-bye.
 I forgot to ask his name.